 But a cascade of new research has cast grave doubts on the accepted theory of disproportionality.
 The third (larger and more rigorous) National Incidence Study published in 2010 estimated that black child maltreatment rates are almost twice as high than those of whites.
 Further analysis showed that this difference was present in the earlier study, but due to small sample sizes, the differences were not statistically significant and hence not reported.

-A conference, convened in 2011 by Harvard, Chapin Hall, the National Council of Juvenile and Family Court Judges and the National Court Appointed Special Advocates, brought together leading scholars on child welfare and race in front of an audience of child welfare leaders from around the country.
-A research brief summarizing the conference that has since been removed from the Chapin Hall website concluded that “there is a significant black/white maltreatment gap, one that roughly parallels the gap in official maltreatment reports.
+A conference, convened in 2011 by Harvard, Chapin Hall at the University of Chicago, the National Council of Juvenile and Family Court Judges and the National Court Appointed Special Advocates, brought together leading scholars on child welfare and race in front of an audience of child welfare leaders from around the country.
+A research brief summarizing the conference that was published by Chapin Hall concluded that “there is a significant black/white maltreatment gap, one that roughly parallels the gap in official maltreatment reports.
 This evidence contradicts the belief that black children are included at high rates in the child welfare system because of bias.”

 The brief’s authors based their conclusions on the National Incidence Study as well as other empirical work reinforcing the conclusion that child maltreatment rates are significantly higher for black children.
 They suggested that the higher rate of maltreatment among African-Americans stems from the history of slavery and racism, which led to higher poverty and concentration in impoverished neighborhoods characterized by crime, substance abuse, unemployment, and limited community services.

 In other words, disproportionality is rooted in racism.
 But It’s not a racist child welfare system that results in disproportional representation of black children in the child welfare system.
 Rather, it is the racist history of our country that has created the difference in child maltreatment which in turn resulted in disproportional representation.